-More similar to our solution is the approach of Tratt [18], which also targets language extensions, and where source information is injected into the abstract syntax tree of the source program.
+More similar to our solution is the approach of Tratt [17], which also targets language extensions, and where source information is injected into the abstract syntax tree of the source program.
 This information is exploited to report errors in terms of the language extension.
 However, they only discuss how to inject such information in the syntax tree, and do not explain how to use this information when building or adapting tools.

-The macro-expansion passing style [4] approach makes it possible to easily implement observers.
-Our approach differs from this one by relying on the existing generic debugger (Ciao's in our examples): it focuses on what changes are required in the debugger and the extension framework so that symbolic information for unexpansion is handled in a way that is independent from the concrete language extension.
+The macro-expansion passing style [4] approach makes tit possible to easily implement observers.
+Our approach differs from this one in the reliance on the existing generic debugger (Ciao's in our examples), and concentrates instead on what changes are required in the debugger and the extension framework in order to handle meta-information for unexpansion in a way that is independent from the concrete language extension.